cloudogu/dogu-development-docs/docs/v3/concepts/multinode-environment_en.md

 - **Exposition**: Exposes the service of a Dogu so that routes or ports are reachable from the outside
 - **ServiceAccountRequest**: Requests technical credentials of another Dogu or a Component
 - **ServiceAccountProducer**: Defines how a ServiceAccount can be requested from your own Dogu

+The platform API and other artifacts are described in more detail in the [Dogu Artifacts](docs/v3/concepts/artifacts_en.md) document.

 ## Sources for Helm Charts and Dogu Container Images